ltrgoddard/thesis/bibl.markdown

 'Hysteria over population', *The Times* (6 September 1967), p.
 13
 'In the Movement', *The Spectator* (30 September 1954), pp. 21--22
 Isherwood, Christopher,  *Lions and Shadows* (London: Methuen, 1953)
 ---, foreword to 'The Railway Accident', in Edward Upward, *The Railway Accident and Other Stories* (London: Penguin, 1972), pp. 33--35
+Ixer, Rob, Richard Bevins and Nick Pearce, 'Stonehenge rhyolitic bluestone sources and the application of zircon chemistry as a new tool for provenancing rhyolitic lithics', *Journal of Archaeological Science*, 38.3 (March 2011), pp. 605--22
-Dan Jacobson, 'You Muddy Fools', *London Review of Books*, 24.2 (14 January 2002), pp. 3--14
+Jacobson, Dan, 'You Muddy Fools', *London Review of Books*, 24.2 (14 January 2002), pp. 3--14
 James, William, *Some Problems of Philosophy: A Beginning of an Introduction to Philosophy* (Lincoln, NE: University of Nebraska Press, 1996), p.
 39
 Jameson, Fredric, *Fables of Aggression: Wyndham Lewis, the Modernist as Fascist* (Berkeley, CA: University of California Press, 1979), p.
 95
 Jarvis, Simon, *Adorno: A Critical Introduction* (Cambridge: Polity Press, 1998), p.
 68)